Qovery/documentation/website/docs/community/reward/bug-report.md

 ---
 last_modified_on: "2021-06-27"
-title: Feedback
+title: Bug Report
-description: Make a product feedback on Qovery and get rewarded
+description: Report a bug in Qovery and get rewarded
 ---

 import Alert from '@site/src/components/Alert';